sib-swiss/shell-scripting-training/exercises/instructions/exercises_2.md

 In its initial form, the `compute_mean_values.sh` contains a single function `mean` that takes care of both summing-up the data and computing the mean.

-We now would like to refactor the script so that it has a dedicated function that **computes the sum** of an array of (integer) values.
+Your first task is to refactor the script so that it has a dedicated **function that computes the sum** of an array of (integer) values.
 Specifically, you should do the following:

 * **Write a `sum` function** that computes the sum of an array of integer values.